seismic-initiative/consciOS-paper/paper-edited.md

 ###### Preliminary references (from the project codex / literature review)

 (These are the canonical works I used to justify mappings above.
-I pulled these from the codex you supplied; I’ll replace any remaining placeholders with exact DOIs/arXiv IDs during the citation pass.)
+I pulled these from the codex you supplied; I'll replace any remaining placeholders with exact DOIs/arXiv IDs during the citation pass.)

 * Beer, S. (Viable System Model). [classic VSM literature referenced in codex]
 * Checkland, P. (Systems Thinking, Systems Practice). [codex]